 - Wait 1 minute, then use a soft rubber suction bulb to suck out the mucus from each nostril.

-- Repeat several times until your child's breathing through the nose becomes quiet and easy.
+- Repeat several times until your child is able to breathe through the nose quietly and easily.

-Everyone who touches your child must wash their hands with warm water and soap or an alcohol-based hand cleaner before doing so.
+Everyone who touches your child must wash their hands with warm water and soap or an alcohol-based hand cleanser before doing so.
 Try to keep other children away from your child.